liu00497/liu00497.github.io/readme.md

 16 April 2020
 -----------------
 Summary:
+This website is minimalistic.
 I broke down the website into sections.
 Left, Right, and Bottom.
+It was easier for me imagene that for this.
 I created my website using Flexbox.
 No other libraries or plugins were used.
 Through this assignment, I unlearned some of my habits from previous assignments.
 I used MARGIN excessively, which created a custom position.
 This made it